-8.5 Training
+8.6 Training

-- (a) Air traffic service providers shall establish procedures and programmes for the training and assessment of, as a minimum, the following personnel; - (1) Air Traffic Controllers; - (2) Flight service operators; and - (3) Personnel directly involved in the supervision of, or immediate operational support to personnel providing an air traffic service. - (b) Air traffic service providers shall; - (1) establish procedures to ensure that personnel giving instruction in an operational environment hold an appropriate current ATS instructor rating; - (2) establish procedures to ensure that personnel carrying out assessments for the issue of licences, or the issue or validation of ratings, hold an appropriate current ATS instructor or examiner rating; - (3) submit unit training and assessment plans (UTAP) to the Authority for approval; - (4) establish procedures and programmes for continuation training of ATS personnel; and - (5) establish procedures to ensure that trainee and licensed air traffic controllers achieve and maintain the recency requirements of CAR LIC..
+- (a) Air traffic service providers shall establish procedures and programmes for the training and assessment of, as a minimum, the following personnel;

+- (1) Air Traffic Controllers;

+- (2) Flight service operators; and

+- (3) Personnel directly involved in the supervision of, or immediate operational support to personnel providing an air traffic service.

+- (b) Air traffic service providers shall;

+- (1) establish procedures to ensure that personnel giving instruction in an operational environment hold an appropriate current ATS instructor rating; - (2) establish procedures to ensure that personnel carrying out assessments for the issue of licences, or the issue or validation of ratings, hold an appropriate current ATS instructor or examiner rating; - (3) submit unit training and assessment plans (UTAP) to the Authority for approval; - (4) establish procedures and programmes for continuation training of ATS personnel; - (5) establish procedures to ensure that trainee and licensed air traffic controllers achieve and maintain the recency requirements of CAR LIC; - (6) [develop and implemented a training programme for all ATS technical staff, and shall include at a minimum, initial, recurrent, specialised and OJT, detailing and prioritising the type of training to be provided during an established period; and - (7) develop a system or methodology for the maintenance of training records for its technical staff.